sacherjj/CasperLabs/docker/README.md

 # Node network simulation

-The idea is to create many nodes with commands like `make node-0/up`, `make node-1/down` etc. Each will have the same configuration as `template/Dockerfile` by having a symlink.
+The idea is to create many nodes with commands like `make node-0/up`, `make node-1/down` etc. Each will have the same configuration as `template/Dockerfile`.
 The containers would all be on the same network.

-Then we can slow down the network between `node-*` containers with https://alexei-led.github.io/post/pumba_docker_netem/ and see what happens.
+Then we can slow down the network between `node-*` containers with [pumba](https://alexei-led.github.io/post/pumba_docker_netem/) and see what happens.

 To deploy we'll have to `docker run --network casperlabs casperlabs/client` and pass it the WASM files. `client.sh` provides is a convenience wrapper for interacting with the network; run `./client.sh node-0 --help` to see what it can do.